-Financial aid is based on your enrollment status at the time of registration.
-You should be aware, however, that your final award will be determined based on your enrollment status at the end of the official refund period.
+Financial aid is initially based on full-time enrollment, and adjusted after registration.
+You should be aware, however, that your award(s) will be determined based on your confirmed enrollment and attendance/participation status at the end of the official refund period.
+(Census Date)

 Eligible for 100% of your Pell Grant and other aid as stated on your Financial Aid Award Letter.

 Eligible for approximately 75% of your Pell Grant.
 Other financial aid may be reduced or cancelled.

 Eligible for approximately 50% of your Pell Grant.
 Other financial aid may be reduced or cancelled.

 You may be eligible for a Pell Grant.
 Other financial aid may be cancelled, unless it was awarded specifically for less than half-time enrollment.

-If your financial aid is canceled, any charges against your financial aid (tuition, fees, or Bookstore) will become your personal responsibility to be repaid by you.
+If your financial aid is reduced and/or cancelled, any charges will become your personal responsibility to be repaid by you.

-- If you have a late-starting class and drop it, your financial aid will be adjusted and any changes (tuition, fees, or Bookstore) not covered by financial aid after adjustment is made will become your personal responsibility and will have to be repaid by you.
+- If you have a late-starting class and drop it prior to the census date, your financial aid will be adjusted, and any charges not covered by financial aid will become your personal responsibility.

 Refunds for credits dropped or for withdrawal from your courses will be returned to the financial aid programs from which you received assistance, in accordance with Federal regulations and the College Refund Policy, in the following order: Federal loan programs, Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), other Title IV Federal programs, State of Michigan programs, private funding, and the student.